JacquesLucke/animation_nodes_manual/content/documentation/nodes/gpencil/set_gp_layer_attributes/index.md

 ## Description

-This node sets the layer attributes e.g., Name, Blend Mode, Opacity, etc for a gp layer(s).
+This node sets the layer's attributes e.g., Name, Blend Mode, Opacity, etc for a gp layer(s).
 This node can also generate a list of gp layer by inputting a list of any attribute.

 ## Inputs